 Reading about installing or updating Manager on macOS takes longer than doing either.

-To install the desktop edition of Manager on macOS, download the program from https://www.manager.io.
-Click on Free Download, then Download in the Mac tile:
+Next, to install the desktop edition of Manager on macOS, download the program from https://www.manager.io.
+Click on Free Download, then Free Download in the Mac tile:

 A disk image file (with a .dmg extension) will appear in your designated downloads folder: